VARID-XR/VARID-plugin-unreal/README.md

 - https://developer.tobii.com/pc-gaming/unreal-engine-sdk/api-reference/core/

-## Profile
+## VARID Profiles
-- Json text file
+- Profiles are defined in Json text files.
+- 1 profile per json file.
 - Use an online json linter to check for problems with a profile e.g https://jsonparser.org/

 ### VF Maps
 - Data is defined so that high numbers are good vision, low numbers are low vision.
-- black patches on a normal VF map would indicate low vision.
+- Black patches on a normal VF map would indicate low vision.
 - Internally VARID uses textures to represent the VF map.
 - The convention within these textures is that black patches are good and white patches are bad.
-- This is because a white value == higher value == more attenuation == increase FX
+- This is because a white value == higher value == more attenuation == increase FX.
-- Most VF maps only require a single channel texture so in fact low vision patches are represented by red colour
+- Most VF maps only require a single channel texture so in fact low vision patches are represented by red colour.
 - The normal map used by the warp FX is a two channel texture - red and green.
-- If an FX has been defined in the json, then it is expected to be well formed. i.e. it must have a data field
+- If an FX has been defined in the json, then it is expected to be well formed. i.e. it must have a data field.

 #### Field: Data
-- Mandatory
+- Mandatory.
 - VF Map Points can be specified in tuples of 3 or 5:
-  - 5-Tuple: [X degs, Y degs, Value dB, Min dB, Max dB]
+  - 5-Tuple: [X degs, Y degs, Value dB, Min dB, Max dB].
-  - Single 3-Tuple: [Value dB, Min dB, Max dB]
+  - Single 3-Tuple: [Value dB, Min dB, Max dB].
-- If more than one value is given then it means the effect will be interpolated between the value points
+- If more than one value is given then it means the effect will be interpolated between the value points.
-- If only one value is given in a tuple of 3, then it means it applies to the entire field.
-X and Y are not specified
+- If only one value is given in a tuple of 3, then it means it applies to the entire field (entire image).
+X and Y are not specified in this scenario.

 #### Field: expected_num_data_points
-- optional
+- Optional.
-- used to sanity check the number of points actually defined in the data array. helpful if you have many data points
+- Used to sanity check the number of points actually defined in the data array. helpful if you have many data points.

 ### Comments are not allowed (in json!)
-- yes you can trick some json parsers into allowing comments but its not proper json and makes is less portable.
+- Yes you can trick some json parsers into allowing comments but its not proper json and makes is less portable.
-- use the description field for notes.
+- Use the description field for notes.

-## Possible Eye Tracking Inputs
-- Static
-- Scripted
-- Mouse
-- Touch Screen
-- Eye tracking hardware e.g. Tobii
-- Camera e.g. Apple True Depth Camera + ARKit

-## How to interact with the VARID plugin
-- blueprint function library
-- Console commands
-  - Implemented using a cheatmanager attached to the player controller.
-  - All commands prefixed with VARID_
-  - only availale in non shipped version.
-Useful for development, debugging, testing.
-  - The best way to see all the up to date commands is to bring up the full console
-  - to get the full console press the backquote key twice i.e: ``
-  - console intellisense will kick in and list all VARID BP functions.
-  - The full console is large and allows output messages to be displayed - useful for displaying lists of profiles and fx, error messages etc
-  - Alternatively have a look at: 'VARID\Source\VARID\Public\VARIDCheatManager.h'

 ## Augmented Reality Passthrough Cameras

 ### Options

 #### Zed Mini
-- (Stereo)
+- Stereo camera.
-- has a dedicated unreal plugin: https://www.stereolabs.com/docs/unreal/​
+- Has a dedicated unreal plugin: https://www.stereolabs.com/docs/unreal/​
-- however this requires changes to the engine.
+- However this requires changes to the engine itself.

-#### VIVE SRWorks
+#### VIVE Pro Eye + VIVE SRWorks
+- Stereo camera.
 - This plugin enables realtime passthrough video from the VIVE Pro Eye front facing cameras into Unreal.
-- Whilst the video is stereo and acceptable latency, the video is low relatively low resolution: 640x480
+- Whilst the video is stereo and acceptable latency, the video is low relatively low resolution: 640x480.

 #### Logitech C920
-- Mono
+- Mono camera.
 - a single Logitech C920 usb camera.
 Requires Unreal webcam input.
 - Latency is acceptable.
 - Resolution up to 1080p.